furti/FreeCAD-Lithophane/README.md

     - FreeCAD is a AWESOME free 3D CAD parametric modeling application.
     - Don't worry.
 You don't need to know much about 3D modelling to get a nice looking Lithophane out of this tool.

 2. Install the Lithophane Workbench.
-The workbench is not in the addon manager right now.
-So you have to download the ZIP file from this repository and place it in your Mod folder.
-See [How to install additional workbenches](https://www.freecadweb.org/wiki/How_to_install_additional_workbenches) for further details.
+The workbench is available in the addon manager.
+The addon manager can be found in the ``Tools`` menu.
+Locate the "Lithophane" entry and click Install.

 3. Switch to the Lithophane workbench in FreeCAD
     - ![Workbench Selection](./Resources/Documentation/workbench_selection.png)